 Recently, I finished reading Hagio Moto’s shoujo science fiction classic, They Were 11!
-Focused around a group of eleven individuals trapped on a spaceship (one of whom should not be there), the manga was adapted into an animated movie which is probably how most people are familiar with the title.
-One thing that the anime did not cover, though, was that They Were 11! had a sequel, They Were 11!
-Continues, and even got a handful of short gag comics.
-Altogether, the manga creates a more thorough and often-times lighter view of the world portrayed in the story, especially when factoring in the younger-looking character designs of the manga vs. the anime.
+Focused around a group of eleven individuals trapped on a spaceship, the manga was adapted into an animated movie, which is probably how most people are familiar with the title.
+However, in addition to the story covered in the film, They Were 11! also had a sequel titled They Were 11!
+Continues, as well as a handful of short gag comics.
+Altogether, the manga creates a more thorough and often lighter view of the world portrayed in the story, especially when factoring in the younger-looking character designs of the manga in comparison to the anime.

-The character who catches my attention the most, and I’d assume it’s the case for just about everyone else who’s read or seen They Were 11!, is Frol, the sexless love interest of the protagonist.
-On Frol’s home planet, people remain neither male or female until they reach adulthood, and then they choose whether to become one or the other.
+The character who catches my attention the most, which I assume is the case for just about everyone else who’s read or seen They Were 11!, is Frol, the sexless love interest of the protagonist.
+On Frol’s home planet, people remain neither male or female until they reach adulthood, when they must choose what to become.
 Given that men enjoy more privileges there, Frol wishes to be a male, though looks quite feminine in contrast.
 At the end of the original story, Frol falls in love with the main character Tada and decides to someday become female so that they can marry.

 There’s a famous phrase coined by feminist philosopher Judith Butler, which is that “gender is performative.”
-In other words, things we associate with a certain gender are not as natural and set in stone as we think, and are instead reinforced constantly by society in such a way that at all times we are in a sense acting out our genders.
-To kind of simplify it down, consider what the phrase “be a man” really means.
-Now what I find really interesting about Frol’s whole situation is that without a definitive sex, Frol has no natural, biological basis for acting out her (I’ll be using this pronoun for the sake of convenience) gender, and so for her gender is, above all else, performative.
+In other words, things we associate with a certain gender are not as natural and set in stone as we think, and are instead reinforced constantly by society in such a way that, at all times, we are in a sense acting out our genders.
+To kind of simplify it down, consider the phrase “be a man” and how it implies a certain set of behavior involving courage and sacrifice.
+What I find really interesting about Frol’s whole situation is that without a definitive sex, Frol has no natural, biological basis for acting out her (I’ll be using “her” as a pronoun for the sake of convenience) gender.
+For Frol, gender is, above all else, performative.